igorkll/LGC-Boombox/README.md

 * three lithium-ion batteries with a capacity of at least 4000 milliamps per piece (18650 cannot provide such a capacity! you need a wider battery)
 * two compartments for fuse
 * two 3 amp fuses
+* cut AUX wire for soldering to AUX connector
+* a whole AUX wire (if the amplifier has an AUX input) or a cut-off one (if there is none)

 ## the conditions required for the assembly
 * the ability to produce 3D printing lasting up to 10 hours (usually printing the largest parts takes about 6-7 hours, the time is taken with a margin and it differs for different printers)